eZ Publish makes use of and depends on five important things:

 Image conversion system (optional)

-In order to scale, convert or modify images, eZ Publish needs to make use of an image conversion system.
+In order to resize, convert or modify images, eZ Publish needs to make use of an image conversion system.
 One of the following software packages (both are free) can be used:

 ImageMagick supports more formats than GD and usually produces better results (better scaling, etc.).
 The setup wizard will automatically detect the pre-installed image conversion system(s).